Tetraodontidae: Morphology

 Pufferfish are typically small to medium in size, although a few species such as the Mbu pufferfish can reach lengths greater than 50 cm.

-Tetraodontiformes, or pufferfish, are most significantly characterized by the beak-like four teeth – hence the name combining the Greek terms "tetra" for four and "odous" for tooth.
-The top and bottom arches are fused together with a visible midsagittal demarcation, which are used to break apart and consume small crustaceans.
-The lack of ribs, a pelvis, and pectoral fins are also unique to pufferfish.
+Tetraodontiformes, or pufferfish, are most significantly characterized by their four beak-like teeth – hence the name combining the Greek terms "tetra" for four and "odous" for tooth.
+Each of the top and bottom arches is fused together with a visible midsagittal demarcation, which are used to break apart and consume small crustaceans.
+The lack of ribs, a pelvis, and pelvic fins are also unique to pufferfish.
 The notably missing bone and fin features are due to the pufferfish' specialized defense mechanism, expanding by sucking in water through an oral cavity.

 Pufferfish can also have many varied structures of caltrop-like dermal spines, which account for the replacement of typical fish scales, and can range in coverage extent from the entire body, to leaving the frontal surface empty.
 Tetraodontidae typically have smaller spines than the sister family Diodontidae, with some spines not being visible until inflation.

 Distribution

-They are most diverse in the tropics, relatively uncommon in the temperate zone, and completely absent from cold waters.
+They are most diverse in the tropical zone, relatively uncommon in the temperate zone, and completely absent from cold waters.

 Ecology and life history

-Most pufferfish species live in marine or brackish waters, but some can enter fresh water.
-About 35 species spend their entire lifecycles in fresh water.
+Most pufferfish species live in marine or brackish waters, but several tropical genera, comprising about 35 species, spend their entire lifecycles in fresh water.
 These freshwater species are found in disjunct tropical regions of South America (Colomesus asellus and Colomesus tocantinensis), Africa (six Tetraodon species), and Southeast Asia (Auriglobus, Carinotetraodon, Dichotomyctere, Leiodon and Pao).